High Court to Weigh New Jersey’s Sports-Gambling Law

 One consideration is that the Supreme Court is back to full strength with the confirmation of Justice Neil Gorsuch, a nominee of the casino-friendly President Donald Trump.

-New Jersey Gov. Chris Christie also acted as a surrogate for Trump on the campaign trail, those his current position with the administration is unclear.
+New Jersey Gov. Chris Christie also acted as a surrogate for Trump on the campaign trail, though his current position with the administration is unclear.

 The election for Christie’s successor is set for Nov.
 7.